cvijayarenu/SimpleToDo/README.md

  * [x] Required: User can view a list of items in the to do list.
  * [x] Required: User can add a item to the to do list.
  * [x] Required: User can edit a item in the to do list.
  * [x] Required: User can delete a item in the to do list.
+ * [x] Optional: Storage SQLite instead of text file.

 1. Adding Item